OutSystems/docs-product/src/ref/apis/javascript/modules/rolecheck.md

 </div>

-Provides methods for doing client side role checks.
+Provides methods for performing client side role checks.
 Used to programmatically show or hide UI elements depending on a given role.

-**IMPORTANT** This API should not be used for security checks, but only for purposes of convenience.
-Developers should always verify the user's role(s) on the server side before querying or storing any sensitive data.
+**Note:** This API is not intended to be used for security checks, but solely as a convenient means of making UI decisions (for example, showing or hiding UI elements) on the client side.
+As a best practice, OutSystems recommends to always check the user's role on the server side before any sensitive operations (for example, saving data) are restricted based on the user's role.

 ## Summary